Pawhuska Divorce Attorney

 As a result, the uncontested process may be less complex than a contested divorce, which is a traditional divorce when the parties disagree.
 Generally, uncontested divorce has a 90-day waiting period (much shorter if the couple does not have children), after which the divorce can be granted, and a contested divorce may take months.

 Since our doors first opened in 1947 we have been committed to providing a friendly and professional environment for our local clients.
-Schedule a free initial consultation with Shoemake Law Office to learn more.
+Schedule a free initial consultation with Shoemake Law Firm to learn more.

 How Much Does it Cost to Get a Divorce in Oklahoma?

-In Oklahoma, the cost of divorce can vary depending on a number of factors.
-If both parties are in agreement about the terms of the divorce, it may be possible to file for an uncontested divorce, which is typically less expensive than a contested divorce.
+- If both parties are in agreement about the terms of the divorce, it may be possible to file for an uncontested divorce, which is typically less expensive than a contested divorce.

-Hiring a divorce attorney in Osage County will also play a role in the overall cost of the divorce.
-In addition, there may be court costs and other associated expenses.
-The actual cost of a divorce will vary depending on the specific circumstances of each case.
+- The actual cost of a divorce will vary depending on the specific circumstances of each case.
 For example, if there is significant property or assets to be divided, the cost of a divorce will be higher.
 Similarly, disagreements over child custody or visitation may increase the cost of a divorce.

-Resolving Your Divorce Disputes in Osage County
+Common Divorce Disputes in Osage County, Oklahoma

 One of the most contentious steps in a divorce is settling the ensuing disputes, such as: